ChristinaDCho/Investigation-on-the-Relationship-Between-Calorie-Count-and-Other-Nutritional-Information-of-Recipes/README.md

 |`'ingredients'`|List of the ingredients of the recipe |
 |`'n_ingredients'`|Number of ingredients in the recipe |

-The second dataset, called reviews, has 731927 rows and 13 columns, and has information on each user rating of the recipes.
+The second dataset, called `reviews`, has 731927 rows and 13 columns, and has information on each user rating of the recipes.

 |column|description|
 |---|---|